Upload evidence to support your disability claim

 If you’ve filed a claim for disability compensation, you can continue uploading more evidence for up to one year to support your claim.
 Evidence may include supporting documents like medical test results, doctor’s reports, and other records.
 Upload your evidence online now.

-How do I upload evidence online to support my claim?
+How do I upload evidence online to support my disability claim?

 If I filed a standard disability claim, when should I upload evidence?